How to import physical or virtual machines to LXD instances¶

 lxc config trust add

 .
 Then use the generated token to authenticate the tool.Choose whether to create a container or a virtual machine.
-See About containers and VMs.
+See Containers and VMs.

 Specify a name for the instance that you are creating.